Austin Sol

-The Austin Sol is a professional ultimate team from Austin, Texas playing in the South Division of the American Ultimate Disc League.
+The Austin Sol are a professional ultimate team based in Austin, Texas.
+The Sol compete in the Ultimate Frisbee Association (UFA) as a member of the South Division.
 The team was founded in 2016, and played its first match on April 2, 2016.
-The Sol play their home games at Westlake Chaparral Stadium.
+The Sol play their home games at The Pitch.
 The owner and general manager of the Sol is Patrick Christmas, the head coach is Steven Naji, and the assistant general manager is Ryan Purcell.